 We are the ones choosing to self-monitor, or not to self-monitor, so the debate lies in how much choice we really are able to exercise, who really benefits, and whether there are any harms that outweigh benefits.

 That last question falls to medicine and doctors, and is in the realm of regulators such as the Food and Drug Administration (FDA), which has just announced its position on the regulation of health apps.
-The FDA stated in February that it would have oversight only over those mobile medical apps that are intended to be used as medical devices, or accessories to the medical devices it would ordinarily regulate.
-The FDA sets out what this means:

 “When the intended use of a mobile app is for the diagnosis of disease or other conditions, or the cure, mitigation, treatment, or prevention of disease, or is intended to affect the structure or any function of the body of man, the mobile app is a device.”